 In 1987, Dr Adrian Townsend and Dr David Simpson joined the Practice.
 At this juncture Dr Robert Parr retired.
 The four-doctor Practice continued to develop with extensions to the Stockbridge Surgery.

 In 1988, following 6 months operating from a PortaKabin, a new Surgery was built in Broughton which has also since been extended.

 At the end of March 2011, the long serving Partnership of Drs Evans, Manchett, Townsend and Simpson came to an end with the retirement of Dr Gareth Evans.
 In April 2011 Dr Paul Manchett became the Senior Partner.
 The Practice expanded its Partnership to 5 doctors, welcoming on board Dr Natalie Avery and Dr Edward Gibbons.
 They were joined in January 2012 by Dr Claire Walsh.
 Dr Julia Snyder then joined us as a salaried GP and Dr Tim Wilson from New Zealand joined us as our second salaried GP in June 2016.

 On April 1st 2016, Dr Paul Manchett and Dr David Simpson retired and we welcomed as a new Partner, Dr Bridget Pemberton who had previously been with us as a retained GP.

 The most recent change to the members of the partnership came on 31 March 2017 when long standing partner Dr Adrian Townsend departed.
-He was with the surgery for well in excess of 20 years and he will be missed by staff and patients alike.

 As a Training Practice we not only have GP Registrars with us to complete their GP training but we also host other medical students as part of their overall training programme before they decide which discipline to pursue in their medical career.